brooklynrail/brooklynrail-platform/content/events/2021/02/mike-cloud-and-samuel-jablon-with-hovey-brock.md

 ---
 title: Mike Cloud and Samuel Jablon with Hovey Brock
 summary: Artists Mike Cloud and Samuel Jablon are joined by artist, educator, and writer Hovey Brock for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading from Zoe Brezsny.
 people:
   - person: mike-cloud
   - person: samuel-jablon